 There are a number of such "pipes" in Bristol most of which have branches.
 Perhaps the most famous is St John's Conduit built to supply the Carmelite friary built on the site of the present Colston Hall from a spring on Brandon Hill.
 This still exists and has a branch pipe which still supplies the water for the public fountain set in the church wall of St John's on Nelson Street.

-Buchanan A, Cossins N. Industrial archeology of the Bristol Regions.
+- Buchanan A, Cossins N. Industrial archaeology of the Bristol Regions.
 David and Charles, Newton Abbot, 1969.